Refefer/basic_stats/README.md

         basic_stats -v field=2 country_gdp.txt

 Example 3: Tail of the last 1000 lines from multiple log files where the numbers are in the last column, whitespace delimited.
+Show with 5 Nines and 20 buckets

-        tail -n 1000 apache.*.log | basic_stats
+        tail -n 1000 apache.*.log | basic_stats -v nines=5 -v buckets=20